pgroenbaek/pytkutils/README.md

 > This project is not feature-complete and is still being actively developed.
 > Expect missing functionality, incomplete features, and frequent changes.

-This Python module module handles compressing and decompressing shape files using the `TK.MSTS.Tokens.dll` library from Okrasa Ghia.
+This Python module provides functions for compressing and decompressing shape files.
+It is powered by the `TK.MSTS.Tokens.dll` library from Okrasa Ghia.

 List of companion modules:
 - [shapeio](https://github.com/pgroenbaek/shapeio) - offers functions to convert shapes between structured text format and Python objects.